benoitpas/JavaPABXParser/README.md

 * ReadEventStreamTest contains the unit tests for the classes Tokenizer/Parser

 Next step is to implement the same in Scala using the integrated parser.

+Note: This is not meant to be efficient, I wanted to organise the code so that it follows a structure where 'char' are exchanged.
+A more efficient implementation would pass 'String' to the tokenizer and not each char individually.